opendatasoft/slate/source/includes/_dataset_attachments.md

 ## Retrieve information about one attachment

-This endpoint is for retrieving information about one attachment by ID.
+This endpoint is for retrieving information about the attachment, which identifier has been provided in the request.

 > Definition